frodal/SCMM-hypo/README.md

 # SIMLab Crystal Mechanics model - Hypoelastic formulation (SCMM-Hypo)
 User defined material model for ABAQUS Standard/Explicit

-## Prerequistes
+## Prerequisites
 Before compiling the user material subroutine for the FEM code, install and check:

 - A Fortran compiler compatible with the FE code (e.g. Intel Visual Fortran)
-- Check the licence of FE solver and the version of the FE solver
+- Check the license of the FE solver, and the version of the FE solver

 ## Compilation

-On Linux platforms:

-1. First case, run a simulation with a local compiled library (the compilation will be done each time before a simulation)
+1. First case, run a simulation with a local compiled library (the compilation will be done each time a simulation is run)
   - Clone the repository: `SCMM-hypo` from the SIMLab project on www.code.sintef.no
   - Change the current directory to the `SCMM-hypo` folder.
   - Copy the simulation input (e.g. `MySim.inp`) to the current directory.